 The one area where cannabis is riskier than caffeine is the impairment experienced by a novice user after a typical dose.
 This could affect what age limits, if any, are placed upon legal cannabis access.

 Evaluating the costs of cannabis and caffeine to society is not easy.
 Both the National Institute on Drug Abuse and the Canadian Center on Substance Abuse limit their research to tobacco, alcohol, and “illegal drugs.”
 They exclude pharmaceuticals and caffeine.

 When caffeine is seen as a drug rather than a food, and testing for caffeine after road accidents and premature death becomes standard, the true costs of caffeine abuse will one day be recorded.

 Similarly, the costs of so-called “cannabis abuse” are often confused with the costs of “prohibition enforcement,” or with problems stemming from the lack of education around cannabis harm reduction.

 When cannabis is fully legalized for all users, and education in cannabis harm reduction becomes common, cannabis’ true cost to society can be fairly evaluated.

-To conclude, caffeine is clearly more risky, more dangerous, more deadly, more harmful and more costly than cannabis in every category – overdose deaths, overuse deaths, withdrawal symptoms and acute toxicity.
+To conclude, caffeine is clearly riskier, more dangerous, and more costly than cannabis in every category – overdose deaths, overuse deaths, withdrawal symptoms, and acute toxicity.

 The only area where cannabis provides the greater risk is in regards to the impairment levels of novice users.

-Regulations that treat cannabis as far more dangerous than caffeine don’t reflect reality, and should be challenged by drug peace activists.
-Society should treat each drug according to the risks that drug provides, rather than making rules based on ignorant myths and racist, outdated traditions.
+Regulations that treat cannabis as far more dangerous than caffeine don’t reflect reality and should be challenged by drug peace activists.
+Society should treat each drug according to the risks that the drug provides, rather than making rules based on ignorant myths and racist, outdated traditions.